Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 My 3-Year Journey: From Near-Death to Successful Propagation

-Let me share exactly what happened with my rubber plant — including all my mistakes.
+Here’s exactly what happened with my rubber plant — mistakes and all.

 The Beginning (April 2022)

-I bought a Burgundy rubber plant from a local nursery for about $25.
-It was about 2 feet tall with 8 gorgeous deep purple-red leaves.
-The employee said, “These are super easy — just water it and you’re good.”
-I put it in a decorative ceramic pot (no drainage hole, because it looked nice) near a north-facing window.
-I watered it every few days because the summer heat made me think it was thirsty.
+I bought a Burgundy rubber plant from a local nursery for about $25 — around 2 feet tall, eight gorgeous deep purple-red leaves.
+“Super easy, just water it,” the employee said.
+So I put it in a pretty ceramic pot with no drainage hole, set it by a north window, and watered every few days because the summer heat made me think it was thirsty.
+Three mistakes in one sentence.

 The Disaster (Late Summer 2022)